JSON files

 #See also

-- JSON store — a single-file state wrapper with fallback and optional sidecar locking.
+- JSON store — a single-file state wrapper with explicit per-call fallback (

-- Atomic writes — lower-level sibling-temp replacement helpers.
+readOr/updateOr) and optional sidecar locking. - Atomic writes — lower-level sibling-temp replacement helpers.

 - Secret files — JSON-or-text writes with mode 0600 in mode 0700 dirs.

-- Sidecar lock — cross-process coordination.
+- File lock — cross-process coordination.